naveen106/DynamicPDFGenerator/README.md

    git clone https://github.com/naveen106/DynamicPDFGenerator.git
 ```

-Alternatively, you can also download the `zip` file by clicking the `Code` button dropdown and selecting `Download ZIP`.
+Alternatively, you can also download the `zip` file of complete project by clicking the Green `<> Code` button dropdown and selecting `Download ZIP`.

 ### Running the Project